Recovering Hidden Degrees of Freedom Using Gaussian Processes: Theory

-The rationale for using a GP as a prior over the latent space for VAEs is straightforward: as emphasized above, introducing a GP instead of a simple i.i.d.
-Gaussian prior enables us to embed temporal correlations directly into the latent space.
-Consequently, frames close in time are considered similar---and their latent representations $\mathbf{z}$ are therefore placed close to each other---while temporally distant ones exhibit weaker correlations.
+In this VAE-framework, we can introduce temporal correlations by modifying the prior $p(\bm{z})$ such that it is conditioned on the time $t$ through GPs, yielding $p(\bm{z}|t)$.\cite{Casale18, Jazbec21, Tian24} The rationale for using a GP as a prior over the latent space is straightforward: frames close in time are considered similar---and their latent representations $\bm{z}$ are therefore placed close to each other---while temporally distant ones exhibit weaker correlations.
+This shifts the focus from correlation among features to relationship among the data points themselves,\cite{Rasmussen03, Titsias09, Hensman13, Deringer21} facilitating the utilization of the already existing time information in MD simulations.

 We define a GP by its mean function $\mu(\cdot)$ and covariance kernel function $k(\cdot, \cdot)$.
-Here, we will focus on time-dependent kernels $k(t, t^\prime)$, which are well-suited for MD simulations where each data point $\mathbf{x}_i$ is associated with a time $t_i$.
-However, GPs can generally be applied to a variety of domains, such as e.g. view angles of objects in images\cite{Casale18}, spatial coordinates in transcriptomics studies\cite{Tian24}, or in the automated discovery of small organic compounds\cite{Mohr22}.
-Formally, we write
+Here, we will focus on time-dependent kernels $k(t, t^\prime)$, which are well-suited for MD simulations where each data point $\bm{x}_i$ is associated with a time $t_i$.
+However, GPs can generally be applied to a variety of domains, such as e.g. view angles of objects in images,\cite{Casale18} spatial coordinates in transcriptomics studies,\cite{Tian24} or in the automated discovery of small organic compounds.\cite{Mohr22} Formally, we write

 meaning that the latent variable $z$ is distributed as a GP with mean function $\mu(t)$ and a covariance function $k(t,t^\prime)$ that encodes the correlations over time.

-Selecting an appropriate kernel function with suitable characteristics and timescales allows us to embed physically meaningful constraints into the model.
-Since the dynamics of our system are Markovian in full space, we wish to preserve a simpler Markov-like structure also in our latent space.
-To this end, a kernel like e.g. the Matérn kernel is well-suited since it is closely related to the Ornstein-Uhlenbeck process, which was introduced as a mathematical model for Brownian motion.\cite{Rasmussen06} The Matérn kernel is given as
+A central modeling choice is the kernel function $k(t,t^\prime)$, as it determines the structure of temporal correlation that we impose on the latent space.
+For MD data, we want to preserve a simpler Markov-like structure in the latent space, which is why the Matérn kernel is particularly well-suited.
+Mathematically, it is closely related to the Ornstein-Uhlenbeck process, which was originally introduced to model the velocity of a particle undergoing Brownian motion.\cite{Rasmussen06}